Lewis-Allen/PixelFire/readme.md

 ## How to run

-If you do not have Maven installed, use the wrapper commands (either mwnw.cmd for Windows or mvnw for Unix instead of mvn in the following commands)
+If you do not have Maven installed, use the wrapper commands (either mvnw.cmd for Windows or mvnw for Unix instead of mvn in the following commands)

 1. Clone the repository and navigate into the root directory.
 2. Run `mvn clean install`